26Moons/sales-analytics-system/docs/daily_progress.md

 ### 🗓️ **Day 12 — TEST ( archive_manager.py )**
 ✅ Tested archive_manager each functionality by creating unit tests for each of them

+---

+### 🗓️ **Day 13 — FEAT : Integrated archive_manager in ETL**
+✅ Incorporated the archival step after the extract module is run.

+---

+### 🗓️ **Day 14 — REFACTOR : Making changes to extract.py and main.py**
+✅ Trying to build isolation across each steps in the pipeline.

 ## 🧠 Summary of Learning So Far